batarong/batarong/README.md

 >[!WARNING]
 >
->if you or spov use sin
+>if you or spov here sin